 Mr. Chairman, members of the committee, I am pleased to accept your invitation to join with this distinguished committee-and with my good friends on this panel-to discuss the nonproliferation implications of the United States-India civilian nuclear cooperation called for in the July 18, 2005, Joint Statement of President George W. Bush and Prime Minister Manmohan Singh.
-Over the years, I have appeared before this committee in various capacities, and, Mr. Chairman, I am pleased to cochair with Ash Carter your Policy Advisory Group on the future of the nonproliferation regime.
-Nevertheless, I would like to make clear that today I am speaking only for myself and the views I express here do not necessarily represent those of any administration, organization, or group with which I am or have been associated.
+Over the years, I have ap-

-The committee is well aware of the content of the United States-India Joint Statement: In the context of the broader global partner-ship on the economy, energy and the environment, democracy and development, and high-technology and space reflected in the Joint Statement, India will receive the benefits of civil nuclear cooperation in exchange for enhanced nonproliferation commitments.
+The committee is well aware of the content of the United States-India Joint Statement: In the context of the broader global partnership on the economy, energy and the environment, democracy and development, and high-technology and space reflected in the Joint Statement, India will receive the benefits of civil nuclear cooperation in exchange for enhanced nonproliferation commitments.
 More specifically, India has agreed to separate civilian and military nuclear facilities, place those civilian facilities under IAEA safeguards, and implement an IAEA Additional Protocol.
 India will continue its moratorium on nuclear weapons testing and work toward a multilateral Fissile Material Cutoff Treaty.
-India will help prevent the spread of enrichment and reprocessing technologies to states that do not have them and adhere to the Nuclear Suppliers Group (NSG) and Missile Technology Control Regime (MTCR) while legislating strong export controls.
+India will help prevent the spread of enrichment and reprocessing technologies to states that do not have them and adhere to the Nuclear Suppliers Group (NSG) and Missile Technology Control

+Regime (MTCR) while legislating strong export controls.